Skip to main contentSkip to main navigationSkip to footer content

 Public Records

-The Board of Trustees has appointed the Vice President for Administrative Services as the official Custodian of Records for the district.
-The Vice President for Human Resources is responsible for records related to the College President's performance evaluation and employment contract, and the Executive Assistant to the College President/Recording Secretary is responsible for other records related to the Board of Trustees.
+The Board of Trustees has appointed the Executive Vice President as the official Custodian of Records for the district.
+The Executive Vice President is responsible for records related to the College President's performance evaluation and employment contract, and the Chief of Staff is responsible for other records related to the Board of Trustees.
 The identity and location of these individuals is available upon request.
 (RSMO 610.023.1)

 Procedures for release of public records are included in Article II.02 Release of Public Records.